 The sole purpose of an Inspection for Assessment is to provide the information that is required to enable a structural assessment.
-BD 21/01 provides guidance on undertaking an Inspection for Assessment and recommends that these be done in conjunction with a Principal Inspection.
 Once an Inspection for Assessment has been complete, the Assessment can take place, Assessments are carried out to calculate the load capacity of the structure.